By changing passwords and altering some settings on our wireless router, we can immediately improve our router's security.

 7. Setup a wireless MAC filter

-Most routers offer this option, sometimes known as hardware address filtering, to limit the number of devices that can join a network, in a bid to keep hackers at bay and boost overall security.
+Most routers offer this option, sometimes known as hardware address filtering, in a bid to keep hackers at bay and boost overall security.

 When enabled, the router will check the MAC address of any device requesting to join a network against a list of approved addresses.
-If the address corresponds with one on the list then access is granted and if not it's blocked.
+If the address corresponds with one on the list then access is granted - if not, it's blocked.